julianamooney/tdd-react-es6-labs-v2.x/README.md

 2. Open some browsers and go to http://localhost:9876 in each
 3. gulp test

-Run unit tests in the console:
-1. gulp jasmine

 ## Credits
-written by Chris Minnick, copyright 2016, WatzThis?
+written by Chris Minnick, copyright 2017, WatzThis?

 ## License
 http://creativecommons.org/licenses/by-nc/4.0